Are you handy on a keyboard and like working remotely part-time or full-time? Then, a virtual assistant profession could be the ideal career for you.

-No workplace and educational requirements to join the program
+No workplace or educational requirements to join the program

 90 hours duration

-Online delivery of course through e-learning system that eliminates the requirement to attend classes
+Online delivery of courses through an e-learning system eliminates the need to attend classes

-A Certificate of Attainment is provided after the successful completion of the test.
+You receive a Certificate of Attainment after you complete the test.

 Email Marketing Manager